Fairseat

 Copyright Transconnect

-In this photo the large dishes facing the camera are assumed to be those facing Flimwell with the three on the opposite side of the tower facing London.
+In this photo the large dishes facing the camera are towards Flimwell with the three on the opposite side of the tower facing London.

 Fairseat 2005